znd4/aspiration/docs/casechange.md

 Including `\r` in a string isn't tested, because a solitary `\r` the `typer` test runner isn't able to capture it (at least on my MacOS / linux environments).
 (This was discovered by hypothesis)

+### "\x00"

+Null bytes will be removed before processing.
+I don't know of a better way to handle them because I don't understand their behavior. (a solitary `"\x00"` gets stripped when)

 ## Methods

 There are multiple implementations of the casechange algorithm.
 These can be selected with the `--method` flag.